- Alternate picking

 The chorus to Jailhouse Rock is a classic rock n roll style riff.
-You'll basically be arpeggiating chords with the 1st, 3rd and 5th notes, adding the 6th which is responsible for that rock feel.
-The chord progression is A to E to B to A than turnaround on E. What's interesting here is that the piano plays a swing rhythm, but you, as the guitarist, need to play a straight rhythm.
+You'll basically be arpeggiating chords with the 1st, 3rd, and 5th notes, adding the 6th which is responsible for that rock feel.
+The chord progression is A to E to B to A then turnaround on E. What's interesting here is that the piano plays a swing rhythm, but you, as the guitarist, need to play a straight rhythm.
 You'll see what I'm talking about in the lesson though.
 I forgot to mention it in the lesson, but you should be playing this section of the song using palm muting.

 At the end of the video lesson, we'll also learn a short solo.
-As I mentioned, it's pretty tough as compared to the rest of the song, since we'll need to mute strings while playing 2 non adjacent strings, bending them, then play a few barre chords.
+As I mentioned, it's pretty tough as compared to the rest of the song, since we'll need to mute strings while playing 2 non-adjacent strings, bending them, then play a few barre chords.

 Jailhouse Rock song details

 Elvis Presley's version of Jailhouse Rock was recorded in 1957, and it's #67 on Rolling Stone's list of The 500 Greatest Songs of All Time.
-The song was originally written by Jerry Leiber and Mike Stoller, a song writing-composing-producing duo, who also wrote Stand by Me for Ben E King.
+The song was originally written by Jerry Leiber and Mike Stoller, a songwriting-composing-producing duo, who also wrote Stand by Me for Ben E King.

-Jailhouse rock was recorded by a bunch of other artists as well, like the Blues Brothers, ZZ top, Michael Bolton, ABBA, Motley Crue, so it might be fun for you to listen to their versions as well.
+Jailhouse Rock was recorded by a bunch of other artists as well, like the Blues Brothers, ZZ top, Michael Bolton, ABBA, Motley Crue, so it might be fun for you to listen to their versions as well.
 After watching our Jailhouse Rock guitar lesson, it might be fun to watch other versions of the song as well.

-The video of the song by Elvis is considered to be the first ever music video, make sure you check it out!
+The video of the song by Elvis is considered to be the first-ever music video, make sure you check it out!
 It's a piece of music history.